serain/serain.github.io/_posts/2018-12-31-revisiting-email-spoofing.markdown

 ### Domain Message Authentication Reporting & Conformance (DMARC)

-DMARC is simply a way to tell recipients how to treat emails that fail SPF and DKIM validation, and where to send reports to help domain owners identifiy dubious activity and debug issues.
+DMARC is simply a way to tell recipients how to treat emails that fail SPF and DKIM validation, and where to send reports to help domain owners identify dubious activity and debug issues.
 DMARC is also configured via a DNS TXT record:

 ```
 $ dig +short txt _dmarc.contoso.com